Waldo County police receive surplus military equipment, but weapons are not worth the trouble

 "They sat in the arsenal unused, collecting dust," he said.
 "They were 40-year-old, ancient wooden things that wouldn't fit in the trunks of our cars."

-McFadden said keeping the guns weren't worth the amount of time it would take to keep up with the paperwork and photo documentation required, so he tried to return them to the federal government.
+McFadden said keeping the guns wasn't worth the amount of time it would take to keep up with the paperwork and photo documentation required, so he tried to return them to the federal government.
 This, too, proved to be difficult and required a lot of paperwork.
 He was finally able to give them to another police department.

 "If I want something, I will justify it and ask the city council for funding," McFadden said.
 "If we can't justify it, we probably don't need it."